IO2-2023-JB/team-10-backend/README.md

 ## Video processing

 Software called FFmpeg is used to convert uploaded video files to desired format.
-It is necessary to have FFmpeg instal in order to use POST /video/{id} endpoint.
+It is necessary to have FFmpeg installed in order to use POST /video/{id} endpoint.

 ### FFmpeg instalation